iamrusak/parser_au/README.md

 # parser_au
-PET: Parser of australian trademarks by word
+Parser of australian trademarks by word
 Works from command line and take argument as word to searh.